CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 #### Inputs
+The clients will input individual keystrokes (without the need of a newline to send)

+See the Requirements spec for the usage of each key

+#### Outputs
-The clients will input individual keystrokes (without the need of a newline to send) The output of the program will be a visual, realtime display of the game grid,
+The output of the program will be a visual, realtime display of the game grid.
-> Briefly describe the inputs (keystrokes) and outputs (display).
-> If you write to log files, or log to stderr, describe that here.
-> Command-line arguments are not 'input'.
+Te program will also display a status line.
+See the requirements spec for the format of the status line.

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your client, other than the main module.
+Our client comprises the following modules:

+1. `parseArgs`, which parses the command line arguments
+2. `messageHandler`, which handles the messages received from the server
+3. `inputHandler`, which handles player input
+4. `displayer`, which displays the grid and status line to the user

 ### Pseudo code for logic/algorithmic flow

-> For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
-> Much easier than writing as a bulleted list!
-> See the Server section for an example.

-> Then briefly describe each of the major functions, perhaps with level-4 #### headers.
+The client will run as follows:

+  parse the command line arguments set up the client-server connection send the PLAY or SPECTATE message to the server message loop with the input handler and message handler

+#### input handler

+  take user keystrokes from stdin and send them to the server as a KEY message

+#### messageHandler

+  receive messages from the server if the display needs to be updated, update the displaye if the server sends a quit message, quit

 ### Major data structures
-    grid- stores the grid string, a list of player objects,and goldNuggets.
-It should contain all the information to describe the current game state of nuggets.
-Additionally, it will have methods to send the grid with the correct amount of information to any player and spectator. gridPoint-
-    player-

-> A language-independent description of the major data structure(s) in this program.
-> Mention, but do not describe, any libcs50 data structures you plan to use.
+The client uses a data structure `status` to keep track of the status line.

+It doesn't need any other data structure to keep track of the grid or player position because the map to display is sent by te server.

 ---

 ## Server